aahnik/bulk-email-sender/README.md

 # AutoMailer
-Send Templatized Dynamic Emails Automatically
+Send Templatized Dynamic Emails Automatically [See How](https://github.com/aahnik/AutoMailer#step-wise-usage-guide)
 1. **Send dynamic emails with unlimited variables pulling data from a database(csv file)**
 2. **Supports Markdown Formatting & embed links or images**
 3. **Supports Attaching any kind of files**